 Legislation that updates the statute governing the CPA profession in New Jersey was signed into law today by Governor Phil Murphy.
 The statute, which had not been updated in almost 20 years, urgently needed revisions to reflect changes in the business environment and CPA profession and to conform to the 2014 edition of the Uniform Accountancy Act (UAA).

-The UAA is an "evergreen" model licensing law developed to provide a uniform approach to regulation of the accounting profession.
+The UAA is an "evergreen" model licensing law developed jointly by the National Association of State Boards of Accountancy and the American Institute of CPAs to provide a uniform approach to regulation of the accounting profession.
 It is designed to ensure protection of the public interest, respond to evolving changes in the practice of accountancy, and make the interstate practice of accounting efficient.
 All of the states in the country adhere as much as possible to the UAA.

-Update the Definition of Attest
+Update to the Definition of Attest

 [For historical reasons, eliminating the restrictions on out-of-state CPAs providing attest services is known as “firm mobility.”
 However, firm mobility is really a misnomer as it applies to CPAs who are sole practitioners as well as firms and its focus is only on attest services.
 A more accurate description would be “Attest Mobility.”]

-Continuing Professional Education Reciprocity
+Continuing Professional Education Updates